-Observer status shall be accorded to individuals who have demonstrated a sustained interest in the mission of the Consortium, but who do not qualify for Active, Associate, Honorary or Emeritus Membership.
+Observer status shall be accorded to individuals who have demonstrated a sustained interest in the mission of the Consortium, but who do not qualify for Membership or as non-member Associates.

-Examples of Observers may include: pharmaceutical company employees, patients, members of activist groups or interested persons from non-medical backgrounds.
+Examples of Observers may include: pharmaceutical company employees, trainees in unrelated fields of study, patients, members of activist groups or interested persons from non-medical backgrounds.

 An Observer shall not be a member of the consortium thus shall have no vote nor hold office.
 The Board of Directors retains the authority to redefine or revoke benefits or status of Observers without notice.